uniment/MethodChains.jl/README.md

 Namely:

 * If an expression is an assignment, leave it intact and do not assign `it` to it.
 This allows local variables to be assigned.
-* If an expression type returns nothing, such as a `for` loop, then it is executed but its result is not assigned to `it`.
+* If an expression type returns nothing, such as a `for` or `while` loop, then it is executed but its result is not assigned to `it`.
 * If an expression is known not to be a callable type, such as a comprehension, generator, tuple, or vector, then it is not called and is simply assigned to `it`.
 * If an expression is an expression of `it`, then it is simply executed and assigned to `it`.
 * Otherwise, it's assumed that the expression is callable, and so it should be called.
 This is the default behavior.